notpike/The-Fonz/README.md

+-=UPDATE V0.4=-
+*Added Brute Force feture!
+You now can try every PIN posability for 1 command.
+Enter in 999 for the PIN and you'll be able to brute force a command.
+*Improved menu, no longer bugs out when you enter the wrong choice.

 -=UPDATE V0.3=-
 *Added TX feture!
 You now have a 'hopfully' working remote!
 (Not Tested Yet, Only compaired to the origional remote) *Improved PIN discovery so it only returns 1 answer